 Receivables, prepayments and accrued revenues are non-interest bearing.
 Receivables are held with the objective of collecting the contractual cash flows and they are measured at amortised cost.
+Prepayments are not financial assets.

 It is not anticipated that counterparties will fail to discharge their obligations.
 The carrying amount of receivables approximates net fair value due to being receivable on demand.
 There is no concentration of credit risk.